Skip to main content

 For more apartment-friendly breeds: Best Dogs for Apartments

-Health considerations (high-level)
+Health considerations

 • Hip and elbow dysplasia

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Rottweiler

-For budgeting guidance: How Much Does a Dog Cost Per Month?
+For general budgeting context, see: How Much Does a Dog Cost Per Month?

-Similar breeds to compare
+Similar breeds to research

-If youโ€™re considering a Rottweiler, you may also compare:
+If you are considering a Rottweiler, these breed profiles may also be worth exploring:

 Frequently Asked Questions